benmvp/slides/2017/reactrally/fiber.md

 <!-- .element: class="large" -->

 NOTES:
-- However, React 16 introduces new lifecycle method called `componentDidCatch`
+- React is adding new lifecycle method called `componentDidCatch`
 - In that method you receive the error/exception and additional information like the stack trace

 /////